Clara Whitfield

 At a glance

-- Featured in the New York Times Food section in 2025
+- Featured in The New York Times Cooking section (2025)